projectsveltos/sveltos/docs/events/examples/db-as-a-service.md

 ## Step 2: Register Clusters with Sveltos

-Ensure you have access to the Kubeconfig files of the respective managed clusters.
+Ensure access to the managed clusters Kubeconfig files as they will be used during the Sveltos registration process.

 ```bash
 $ export KUBECONFIG=/path/to/management/kubeconfig